US, China spar in first face-to-face meeting under Biden

 “Each of these actions threaten the rules-based order that maintains global stability,” Blinken said of China's actions in Xinjiang, Hong Kong and Taiwan, and of cyber attacks on the United States and economic coercion against U.S. allies.
 “That’s why they’re not merely internal matters, and why we feel an obligation to raise these issues here today.”

+National security adviser Jake Sullivan amplified the criticism, saying China has undertaken an “assault on basic values.”

+“We do not seek conflict but we welcome stiff competition,” he said.

-Yang responded by demanding the U.S. stop pushing its own version of democracy at a time when the United States itself has been roiled by domestic discontent.
-He also accused the U.S. of failing to deal with its own human rights problems and took issue with what he said was “condescension” from Blinken, national security adviser Jake Sullivan and other U.S. officials.
+Yang responded angrily by demanding the U.S. stop pushing its own version of democracy at a time when the United States itself has been roiled by domestic discontent.
+He also accused the U.S. of failing to deal with its own human rights problems and took issue with what he said was “condescension” from Blinken, Sullivan and other U.S. officials.

 “We believe that it is important for the United States to change its own image and to stop advancing its own democracy in the rest of the world,” he said.
 “Many people within the United States actually have little confidence in the democracy of the United States.”